 The 12-month climatology of the air-sea flux is obtained from the Carbon Dioxide Information Analysis Center (LDEO database (NDP-088); Takahashi et al., 2009).
 It is derived from the difference between surface water pCO2 (pCO2SW), air pCO2, and the air-sea gas transfer rate.
 Surface water pCO2 climatological mean distribution was obtained from 3 million measurements from 1970 to 2007, and normalized to a reference year 2000.
 The pCO2 of the air is computed from the GlobalView CO2 concentration zonal mean, NCAR monthly mean barometric pressure, SST, and salinity.
-Other variables in the data set that are pertinent to this analysis are wind speed (derived from the 1979-2005 climatological mean NCEP-DOE AMIP-II Reanalysis wind speed field), climatological sea surface temperature (from NOAA Climate Diagnostic Center Objective Interpolation), and salinity (from the NODC World Ocean Database 1998).
+Other variables in the data set pertinent to this analysis are wind speed (derived from the 1979-2005 climatological mean NCEP-DOE AMIP-II Reanalysis wind speed field), climatological sea surface temperature (from NOAA Climate Diagnostic Center Objective Interpolation), and salinity (from the NODC World Ocean Database 1998).
 All variables are available as a 12-month climatology at a 4⁰ x 5⁰ resolution.

 Nitrate

 The nitrate monthly climatology at 1 degree horizontal resolution is obtained from the World Ocean Atlas 2013 version 2 (Boyer et al., 2013).
 It is collected from in situ measurements at standard depth levels and is available as annual, seasonal, and monthly climatologies.
-Nitrate is an essential nutrient that limits the growth of phytoplankton, which are responsible for fixating carbon dioxide from the atmosphere.
+Nitrate is an essential nutrient that limits the growth of phytoplankton, which is responsible for fixating carbon dioxide from the atmosphere.
 Therefore, pCO2 levels in the surface ocean depend partially on the abundance of nitrate.

 2.2 Numerical Simulations

-The NASA-GISS modelE2.0 output used for this analysis comes from 5 ensemble model simulations of the 20th Century with realistic forcing as used in CMIP5 experiments.
+The NASA-GISS modelE2.1 output used for this analysis comes from 5 ensemble coupled model simulations of the 20th Century with realistic greenhouse gas, aerosol, land use and solar forcing, as used in CMIP5 experiments.
 The model physics is somewhat different than the modelE2 used in the CMIP5 experiments mostly due to improved representation of the ocean mesoscale mixing.
 The physical ocean and the biogeochemistry modules are described in detail in Romanou et al (2013; 2017).
-Briefly here we note that the ocean model is a non-Boussinesq mass-conserving ocean model with 32 vertical levels and 1x1.25° horizontal resolution.
+Briefly here we note that the ocean model is a non-Boussinesq mass-conserving ocean model with 32 vertical levels and 1°x1.25° horizontal resolution.
 The vertical coordinate is a stretched z-level coordinate and has a free surface and natural surface boundary fluxes of freshwater and heat that are obtained by the atmospheric model.
 In addition to advection and turbulent mixing, it also includes a scheme for isopycnal eddy fluxes and isopycnal thickness diffusion.
 The interactive ocean carbon cycle model consists of a biogeochemical model (NASA Ocean Biogeochemistry Model (NOBM) Gregg and Casey, 2007) and a gas exchange parameterization for the computation of the CO2 flux between the ocean and the atmosphere (Romanou et al., 2013).
+Specifically, the air-sea exchange of CO2 (Sarmiento and Gruber, 2006; Takahashi et al., 2009) is described by Eq.
+(1):